 Since advance VAT return payments to Finanzamt are distributed throughout the year, your tax burden is spread out evenly.
 This prevents freelancers in Germany from paying a large lump sum payment at the end of the year.

 2) Who must submit an advance VAT return in Germany?

 Anyone who carries out a commercial or freelance activity in Germany must regularly submit an advance VAT return to the tax office.

 There are three exceptions to this:

 - Freelancers who are registered under small business regulation (Kleinunternehmerregelung).
 All self-employed persons who earn a turnover of no more than 22,000 euros in the previous year and do not exceed 50,000 euros in the current year are considered small businesses.
-Freelancers can also make use of this sales tax exemption if their turnover is below the defined turnover limit.

 - Certain professional groups such as doctors, dentists, physiotherapists or insurance brokers are also exempt from sales tax and therefore do not have to submit an advance sales tax return.